ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/usage.md

-# Basic Virtual Rainforest model usage
+# Basic Virtual Ecosystem model usage

-## Installing the virtual rainforest model
+## Installing the virtual ecosystem model

-For most users the best way to make use of the Virtual Rainforest package is to install it via `pip`.
+For most users the best way to make use of the Virtual Ecosystem package is to install it via `pip`.
 It should be noted, however, that this isn't currently possible.

 Developer installation should be carried out using poetry.
-This is achieved by creating a local copy of the Virtual Rainforest `git` repository.
+This is achieved by creating a local copy of the Virtual Ecosystem `git` repository.
 The package is then installed by calling navigating to the repository and calling:

 ```shell